Western Rail Plan: History

 The Western Rail Plan was announced by the Andrews Labor government just over a month before the 2018 state election, and was one of a number of rail projects promised during the election campaign.
 One aspect of the plan, high-speed rail to Geelong, had been proposed by the Victorian Liberal Party on 3 October 2018, about two weeks before the Andrews Government revealed its Western Rail Plan.

 Plans for electrification were originally revealed by Public Transport Victoria in the 2012 Network Development Plan, which suggested that the line to Melton should be electrified within the next 15 years.
 Wyndham Vale electrification was Stage 4, which meant the project would be undertaken within 20 years.
 However, in the revised plan, it was added to stage 3.

 Six local governments along the main western rail line, the Brimbank, Melton, Moorabool, Ballarat, Ararat and Pyrenees councils, initiated a campaign for the electrification to Melton in May 2018, around six months before the 2018 state election.
 Along with electrification, they called for 12 peak-hour electric trains from Melton, and off-peak services every 20 minutes by 2026, as well as 10-car trains and trains every 10 minutes in non-peak times by 2030.
 A publication by the City of Brimbank warned that if those measures were not taken, there would be chronic overcrowding.

 Planning for electrification to Melton and Wyndham Vale started in mid-2021 and was scheduled to be completed by mid-2023.

+Development work for the Melton line electrification has received $152.7 million in funding in may 2026.
+Development work is set to begin in 2026 and to be completed in mid-2027.
+This covers environmental assessments, finalising designs, reviewing costs, and planning approval.